 The announcement came without warning after TrendMicro identified two critical vulnerabilities, considered “remote code executions,” which could allow hackers to remotely log in to a user’s computer simply by getting him or her to click on an infected link or visit an illicit website.

-Before you mourn the loss of QuickTime for Windows (or panic thinking your computer could be affected), remember that the programs was originally designed in the 1990s — it was actually one of the first pieces of Windows-compatible software that Apple ever produced.
+Before you mourn the loss of QuickTime for Windows (or panic thinking your computer could be affected), remember that the program was originally designed in the 1990s—it was actually one of the first pieces of Windows-compatible software that Apple ever produced.
 And since iTunes and most online video players don’t require QuickTime, it’s a legacy product at best.

 But QuickTime works with many other applications that could be infected by an immediate uninstall.
 Adobe advised users that its Creative Cloud product package could be negatively affected by Apple’s decision to cut and run on QuickTime.
 And although the latest version of the media player got an update in August, five months later Apple killed browser plug-ins for Internet Explorer.
 Hopes were high that that would lead to a wholesale migration away from the video player, but it didn’t happen.
 Hence the situation we’re in now.